Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The goal is not to show how great you are to others, but how vulnerable you are to yourself."
+> "Don't waste your time in anger, regrets, worries, and grudges.
+Life is too short to be unhappy."
-> — **Maxime Lagace**
+> — **Roy T. Bennett**

 ---

-_Last updated: 14 July 2025 ⏳_
+_Last updated: 15 July 2025 ⏳_